AdrianPlesner/P6-Bachelor-Project/README.md

 # P6-Bachelor-Project
-The Bachelor project of group SW617F21
+The Bachelor project of group SW617F21 at Aalborg University.